nimonian/swe-docker/README.md

 patience and searching - that's normal, don't get disheartened.
 Once you have a working Dockerfile, you can use it as the basis for other project in the same framework.

+Once you have a working image, why not publish it on [Docker Hub](https://hub.docker.com/) and get someone to pull and run it?
+And you can try pulling and running somebody else's app.

 ## Github Actions